EXCLUSIVE-As US navigates summer of strikes, Biden's top labor adviser exits, source says

 By Nandita Bose

-Aug 8 (Reuters) - President Joe Biden's top labor adviser, Celeste Drake, has stepped down, according to a source with direct knowledge of the matter, leaving the administration with one less top official to try and maintain labor peace and avoid threatened strikes during an election year.
+Aug 8 (Reuters) - President Joe Biden's top labor adviser, Celeste Drake, has stepped down, according to a source with direct knowledge of the matter, as the administration attempts to maintain labor peace and avoid threatened strikes during an election year.

-Drake is leaving the White House to serve as the Deputy Director-General of the International Labor Organization, based in Geneva, Switzerland, and starts in her new role on Aug.
+Drake is leaving the White House to serve as the Deputy Director-General of the International Labor Organization (ILO), based in Geneva, Switzerland, and starts in her new role on Aug.
 14, according to the source, who did not wish to be named.

+The ILO did not immediately respond to an emailed request for comment.

 Hollywood actors and writers are currently on strike, and auto worker unions last month warned they are prepared to do the same unless Detroit's Big Three automakers - General Motors GM.N, Ford Motor F.N and Chrysler parent Stellantis STLAM.MI - agree to fair contracts.
 Workers at UPSUPS.N and its Teamsters union just signed a tentative labor deal.